TRADING SYSTEM ARCHITECTURE

 THIS IS FOR YOU IF

-• Your rules still shift depending on your mood, your recent results, or how the chart "feels."
+Your decisions still waver with the day's mood, your recent results, or how the chart "feels."

 HOW SPECIFIC DOES IT GET